lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 As you can see, the `IssueAnalyzer` class defines multiple fields that the agent will fill when answering a prompt.

 Now, let's modify the `main.py` file to use this response format.
-Inside the creation of the agent, add the `response_format` parameter:
+Inside the creation of the agent (just after you gave its instructions), add the `response_format` parameter:

 ```python
 response_format=IssueAnalyzer